 Sue: It looks like something made by Amstrad.
-I think I preferred it when it was a little bit rough around the edges.
-It’s too swish, now.
+I think I preferred it when it was a little rough around the edges.
+It’s a bit too swish, now.

-Sue: That’s Tegan’s best outfit so far.
-Although that’s not saying very much.
+Sue: That’s probably Tegan’s best outfit so far, although that’s not saying very much.